 In general, meditation is considered to be an activity that we do to relieve stress.
 It makes us feel relaxed and energized, similar to having a massage.
 But when we return to work or to any stressful situation, we find that we need another massage a few hours later.
 This is because we may have relieved the symptom of the stress, but we have not addressed its source.

-Zen meditation is not so much about reducing stress as it is about preventing stress.
+Zen meditation helps to reduce stress but more importantly, it can prevent stress.
 Because it is a practice of awareness, Zen meditation helps us develop our capacity to notice the state of our own mind, so that we become aware when negative emotion starts to arise.
 This awareness enables us to consider how to respond positively to the tense or difficult situation, rather than be overwhelmed by it, to let go of the emotion, and not let stress arise.

 Can a non-buddhist practice Zen?